ringcentral/rc-unified-crm-extension/docs/configuration.md

 When this is enabled, the call will be logged automatically after a set number of seconds, which can be configured under "Advanced configuration options" below.
 If you have also configured the extension to prompt you to enter notes automatically, then you will observe that when a call ends the call log form appears, and a auto-save timer will start.
 If you do not interact with the form before the timer runs out, the call be logged automatically.

+## Open contact page after creating it

+Users can directly create placeholder contacts from within the extension so to make call logging efficient.
+Placeholder contacts would normally be created with just name and phone number.
+If users want to edit the placeholder contact further on its CRM webpage, "Open contact page after creating it" setting can be turned on to automatically open contact page after the creation.

 ## Advanced configuration options

 Most users will not need to access these advanced configuration options.
 However, they have been provided to assist in resolving less common, low-level challenges.
 These options can be accessed both in Chrome and Edge by opening the "Manage Extensions" area from the Window menu, or from the extension menu found adjacent to your browser's location bar.